Melanie-Lo-CS/Presentation/README.md

 Mental Health App is a program to spread awareness of mental illness.
 This code has been edited by the schools Girl's Technovation team (Cup'O Java), we have chose to code with CSS and HTML.
 We chose those three languages to make a an app, but so far we have made a website out of it with only HTML and CSS.
 The third language we have considered was JavaScript.
 The website itself is raw code.
 This program is something our team is continuing to develop for example the algorithms.
 We are looking forward to contact Alberta Health Services and our student services to get new ideas for this app and make it suitable for mobile and everyone to use!

 ## Instructions
-The first things in you need for my program to load are:
+Specific instructions on how to download my program.

+* Download Chrome
 * Download Atom
-* Download Chrome
-* Go to GitHub repository URL(https://github.com/Melanie-Lo-CS/technovation)
+* Go to GitHub repository in chrome, URL:(https://github.com/Melanie-Lo-CS/technovation)
-* download the zip from the download or clone button
+* Download the zip from the download or clone button
 * Extract the file
+* The file then shows a chrome icons, double click on the "project.html" chrome file to see main page
-* Right-click and open with Atom to see code
+* Or right-click it and open with Atom to see raw code
-* Otherwise double click to see my program and interact with it
 * Have fun!